bup/bup/Documentation/bup-restore.md

 for path/to/dir, and then restore _dir_'s metadata to the current directory (or the `--outdir`).
 See the EXAMPLES section.

+As a special case, if _some/where_ names the "latest" symlink, e.g. `bup restore /foo/latest`, then bup will act exactly as if the save that "latest" points to had been specified, and restore that, rather than the "latest" symlink itself.

 Whenever path metadata is available, `bup restore` will attempt to restore it.
 When restoring ownership, bup implements tar/rsync-like semantics.
 It will normally prefer user and group names to uids and